rochaporto/dashing-ceph/README.md

 Setup
 -----

+Start by getting [dashing][http://shopify.github.io/dashing/].

+You can find more details in the website, but something like this should work (ubuntu):

+    apt-get install rubygems ruby-bundler nodejs
+    gem install dashing

-After cloning this repository, check the config.yaml file to define the pools to monitor.
+After cloning this git repository, check the config.yaml file to define the pools to monitor.

 Below the default configuration, which includes pools `images` and `volumes`.